tdot124/weather-app/README.md

 # Weather App

 This is my first project as part of the front-end module of the Manchester Codes software development bootcamp.

-As part of this project I have been developing my skills using react to create a Weather App user interface.
+In this project I have built a Weather App user interface, developing my skills in React along the way.

+This app fetches data from the Manchester Codes weather API based on a user search of UK cities.

 ## Installation